Rethinking Soft Interference Cancellation (IC) for MIMO: A Hard-Decision IC Inspired Recursive Scheme: Introduction

-As a popular iterative near-optimum detector for MIMO, the linear MMSE (LMMSE)-based iterative soft interference cancellation (ISIC) scheme~\cite{LMMSEisicRef4,LMMSEisicRef5,HwaveVsqrt39sdk32,transSP2022} includes $K$ ($\ge 1$) iterations, in each of which all $N$ transmit signals are detected sequentially in an order decided arbitrarily or based on SNR.
-When detecting a signal, the soft decisions of all the other $N-1$ signals are applied to subtract the corresponding interference in the receive signal vector, while the LMMSE-ISIC estimate of that signal is computed through the filtering vector considering the residual interference (after soft interference cancellation) from the remaining $N-1$ signals.
-As a comparison, usually the HD-OSIC scheme avoids taking the residual interference into consideration by simply assuming the perfect interference cancellation without errors, despite the fact that the detection error and the corresponding residual interference exist~\cite{refZHFLLRorder111}.

-To compute the filtering vectors, the conventional HD-OSIC detector needs to compute $N$ matrix inversions for the pseudoinverses of the deflated channel matrices~\cite{zhf1}, while the conventional LMMSE-ISIC detector needs to compute $N$ inversions of the $M \times M$ covariance matrix in each of the $K$ iterations~\cite{HwaveVsqrt39sdk32,transSP2022}.
-To reduce the computational complexity of the HD-OSIC detector, the recursive schemes~\cite{zhf3,zhf5,zhf4,zhf6,RecurBLASTourArxiv} and the square-root schemes~\cite{zhf2,refZHFspLetter,refZHFtrans2011,refZHFtrans2015} have been proposed, which update the detection error covariance matrix and its square-root matrix, respectively, to avoid most matrix inversions in the conventional detector.
-To reduce the complexity of the LMMSE-ISIC detector, a low-complexity LMMSE-ISIC scheme has been proposed in \cite{transSP2022} recently, which updates the $N \times N$ inverse matrix, to avoid most matrix inversions of size $M \times M$ in the conventional LMMSE-ISIC detector.
+Another popular kind of detector for MIMO is the so-called linear-MMSE-based iterative soft interference cancellation (LMMSE-ISIC) detector [21]-[24].
+The LMMSE-ISIC detector is an iterative near-optimal scheme consisting of $K$ ($\geq 1$) iterations, in each of which all $N$ transmit signals are detected sequentially in an order decided arbitrarily or based on SNR.
+When detecting a signal, the soft decisions of all the other $(N - 1)$ signals are utilized to subtract their corresponding interferences in the receive signal vector, followed by computing the LMMSE-ISIC estimate of that signal through the filtering vector considering the residual interference (after soft interference cancellation) from the remaining $(N - 1)$ signals.
+In the conventional LMMSE-ISIC scheme, the computation of the filtering vectors depends on $N$ inversions of the $M \times M$ covariance matrix during each of the $K$ iterations [23], [24].
+To reduce the complexity of the LMMSE-ISIC detector caused by frequent inverse matrix computations, several solutions have been proposed in the existing literature [24]-[28].
+For instance, the authors of [24] designed a low-complexity LMMSE-ISIC scheme, which updates the $N \times N$ inverse matrix rather than most matrix inversions of relatively larger size $M \times M$ in the conventional LMMSE-ISIC detector.
+The work [25] developed a low-complexity LMMSE-ISIC scheme by leveraging Neumann-based algorithm, which achieves significant complexity reduction.
+In [26], the Gauss-Seidel-based method was considered to realize the low-complexity LMMSE-ISIC scheme, which exhibits superior BER performance over the scheme proposed in [25] while decreasing the number of complex multiplications.
+Besides, the works [27] and [28] adopted the conjugate-gradient-based and Lanczos-based schemes in LMMSE-ISIC detector, respectively, to avoid computation-demanding high-dimensional matrix inversions.

-In this paper, we first apply the equivalent channel matrix to give a reordered description of the detection process for LMMSE-ISIC, which turns out to be the extension of that for HD-OSIC.
-Then we extend the recursive low-complexity scheme for HD-OSIC~\footnote{The recursive low-complexity scheme for HD-OSIC in \cite{RecurBLASTourArxiv} was presented in part at the IEEE International Conference on Communications.} in \cite{RecurBLASTourArxiv} to propose that for LMMSE-ISIC, which requires much less computations and memories than the existing low-complexity LMMSE-ISIC scheme in \cite{transSP2022}.